 The oil/water separator shall be a pre-packaged, pre-engineered, ready to install unit consisting of:

-An influent connection ______ inch, flanged.
+An influent connection 4-inch, flanged.

 An internal influent nozzle at the inlet end of the separator.

 Nozzle discharge to be located at the furthest diagonal point from the effluent discharge opening.